Aioxas/ax-cogs/README.md

 A repo with a bunch of search and retrieval cogs made for Red Bot.

-If you are asking yourself, "What is Red Bot?" or "Who the heck is Red Bot?", then follow this link: [Red Bot](https://github.com/Twentysix26/Red-DiscordBot)
+If you are asking yourself, "What is Red?" or "Who the heck is Red?", then follow this link: [Red - DiscordBot](https://github.com/Twentysix26/Red-DiscordBot)

 ##Contact Me